joao-borrego/cripto/project/setup/README.md

 #### Virtual Machines Setup

-We have written a script to automatically create our machine clone from the Base VM, using `VBoxManage` utility.
+We have written a script to automatically create our machine clones from the Base VM, using `VBoxManage` utility.
 It assumes the base machine is named `Base`.
 Each machine should have 2 network adapters